bbc/gel/src/components/promos.md

 ## Expected behavior

 Mouse and touch users should be able to activate the primary (headline) link by pressing either the headline text _or_ the image.
 However, the image should not represent an additional, redundant tab stop to keyboard users or be perceivable as a link to screen reader users.
+Too many and redundant 'tab stops' can be cumbersome for keyboard-only users[^4].

 In which case, you need to add a JavaScript `click` listener to the image and use it to trigger the link's `click` event by proxy.
 In plain JavaScript this would look something like the following: